I don’t belong.

 I need to let myself be heard.

-Mrs. Border — and people like her — can take me or leave me as is anyone’s prerogative.
-She cannot make me less.
-Nor can she make me cower, disappear, or hide.
+Mrs. Border—and people like her—can take me or leave me as is anyone’s prerogative.
+She neither can make me less nor can she make me cower, disappear, or hide.

-While no one stood up for that little girl in the pink dress perched on the old wall eons ago.
-I, on the other hand, shall certainly stand for her.
+While no one stood up for that little girl in the ombré pink dress perched on top of an old wall eons ago.
+I, on the other hand, shall certainly stand up for her.

 While I do not intend to harm and be unkind.
-I am not changing like a chameleon to ensure everyone is happy, content, and comfortable.
+I shall not change like a chameleon to ensure everyone is happy, content, and comfortable with me.

 While words and deeds may pierce and hurt, I won’t allow them to stick and define me.

-Why – as human beings — are we so willing to believe the negative while so slow at embracing the positive?
+Why—as human beings—are we so willing to believe the negative while we are so slow at embracing the positive?
 We will take a mean comment to heart while denying ten deserved compliments.

 We are not perfection.
 We are still enough.